Summer Research Scholars

 Guidelines for All SRS Projects

-Summer projects may include six, eight, or ten weeks of work.
-Work can be completed on campus, virtually, or some combination of the two.
+Summer projects may include six, eight, or ten weeks of service.
+Opportunities can be completed on campus, virtually, or some combination of the two.
 The project may not begin before the first Saturday after commencement, nor can it continue beyond the first day of fall term classes.
 All projects must begin in June.
 Funding for additional supplies needed for the project may be requested from the Department Head or in the Lenfest Summer Grant proposal.